JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/the-mixing-engineer-handbook.md

 author: [Bobby Owsinski]
 date: 2020-02-15
 description: A very useful handbook for mixing engineers.
 The most important learning for me is timing the delay time to the tempo of the track.
 This in my opinion gives the track a groove that sounds good.
-seo-description: The mixing engineer's handbook notes.
+seo-description: The mixing engineer's handbook by Bobby Owsinski notes.
 title: THE MIXING ENGINEER'S HANDBOOK Fourth Edition
 ---